Compound Dai (CDAI) Price Reaches $0.0222 on Major Exchanges

-Compound Dai (CDAI) traded 0.1% higher against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on May 6th.
-Compound Dai has a total market cap of $560.47 million and approximately $3.95 million worth of Compound Dai was traded on exchanges in the last day.
-In the last week, Compound Dai has traded 0.1% higher against the dollar.
-One Compound Dai token can currently be purchased for about $0.0222 or 0.00000077 BTC on popular exchanges.
+Compound Dai (CDAI) traded up 0% against the US dollar during the twenty-four hour period ending at 18:00 PM E.T. on May 12th.
+Over the last week, Compound Dai has traded down 0% against the US dollar.
+One Compound Dai token can now be bought for approximately $0.0222 or 0.00000083 BTC on cryptocurrency exchanges.
+Compound Dai has a market capitalization of $560.37 million and approximately $3.57 million worth of Compound Dai was traded on exchanges in the last 24 hours.

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Compound Dai’s launch date was November 19th, 2019.
+Compound Dai launched on November 19th, 2019.
 Compound Dai’s total supply is 2,025,596,474 tokens and its circulating supply is 25,204,924,416 tokens.
-Compound Dai’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
 The Reddit community for Compound Dai is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
 The official website for Compound Dai is compound.finance.
+Compound Dai’s official Twitter account is @compoundfinance and its Facebook page is accessible here.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.